Daily Bible Reading Reflections

 Pay to all what is owed to them: taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed.

-But notice that this principle applies to much more than filing the proper paperwork by April 15th of each year or paying your electric bill on time each month.
+But notice.
+This principle applies to much more than filing the proper paperwork by April 15th or paying your electric bill on time each month.

 Owe no one anything, except to love each other, for the one who loves another has fulfilled the law.
 For the commandments, “You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,” and any other commandment, are summed up in this word: “You shall love your neighbor as yourself.”
 Love does no wrong to a neighbor; therefore love is the fulfilling of the law.
 (Rom 13:8-10)

-I’m in debt this week.
+I’m in debt today.
 So are you.
-As disciples of Jesus, we “owe” love to each other, our brothers and sisters in Christ, and our neighbors.
+As disciples of Jesus, we “owe” love to each other.

-I’m in debt this week.
-So are you.
-We owe love.
+Today is a good day to be reminded.
+We love because he first loved us.
 May we pay forward what we owe in the name of the Savior who has already covered what we could never repay.